 Two clusters to solve challenges through interdisciplinary research

 We have set up two research Clusters – one for each of our last two strategic focus areas.

 1. Cluster “Digitalization of Infrastructures and Cities”

 This cluster explores opportunities related to digitalization and big data to nurture the ecological and social transition.
 It aims to develop tools and methods for improved infrastructure and city management:

 - Designing with resource constraints and radical rethinking of construction.

 - Move from “data” to “knowledge” to support policy-making – sensing and actuation for a sustainable built environment.

 - Adding simulation layers to digital twins for physical infrastructure design, operation and maintenance.

 2. Cluster “Sustainable Territories”

-This cluster aims to rethink urbanization to make it socially and ecologically sustainable.
-It offers a holistic vision of the urban system with three objectives:
+This cluster aims to rethink urbanization towards social and ecological sustainability.
+It offers a holistic vision of the urban system: